StephanStu/Cloud-DevOps-Engineer-Capstone-Project/README.md

 `$ sudo apt install make`

 in order to install _make_.
 This allows to execute the _Makefile_.
-The _Makefile_ can be found in the rrot of this repository; the repository must be checked out on the machine by
+The _Makefile_ can be found in the root of this repository; the repository must be checked out on the machine by

 `$ git clone https://github.com/StephanStu/Cloud-DevOps-Engineer-Capstone-Project.git`